128Sylvanus Knight

 1800: 128Sylvanus sells his 300 acres.
 Full page.4

-On 7 January 1808, 128Sylvanus was officially granted 202.5 acres he'd won in Georgia's 1807 land lottery.
-(More specifically, he won lot 85 in Baldwin County's 13th district).
-A copy of the grant is shown below.6 I haven't researched what 128Sylvanus did with the land (Many land lottery winners sold their lots sight unseen, so 128Sylvanus may have done likewise.), but as will be shown below, all other records suggest that 128Sylvanus spent the rest of his life in Washington County.
+Although 128Sylvanus didn't win anything in the 1805 lottery,5 his fortunes soon turned: On 7 January 1808 he was granted 202.5 acres that he'd won in the 1807 land lottery.
+I've marked the lot (Baldwin County, district 13, lot 85) on the master map.
+A copy of the grant is shown below.7 I haven't researched what 128Sylvanus did with the land (Many land lottery winners sold their lots sight unseen, so perhaps 128Sylvanus did likewise.), but as will be shown below, all other records suggest that 128Sylvanus spent the rest of his life in Washington County.

 The 1820 census still shows him in Washington County.
-He had six slaves.7
+He had six slaves.8

 An 1825 tax digest shows that he owned 549 acres of pine land and 11 slaves.
 His property is described as having been along or near Stephen's Creek (a.k.a.
-Stephen's Branch).8 This creek lies mostly in militia district 95 (map), and Washington County's 1830 tax digest confirms that 128Sylvanus lived there.9
+Stephen's Branch).9 This creek lies mostly in militia district 95 (map), and Washington County's 1830 tax digest confirms that 128Sylvanus lived there.10

 1825: 128Sylvanus paid tax in Washington County, Georgia.

 The 1830 census shows that several children, including 64Jesse, had moved out, but little else had changed.
 It also shows he owned 12 slaves.
-You can see his entry here.10
+You can see his entry here.11

 On 17 January 1834, 128Sylvanus and his wife 129Sarah became two of the ten charter members of Antioch Baptist Church near Stephen's Creek.
 Mary Alice Jordan's 1989 book From Cotton to Kaolin: A History of Washington County, Georgia, 1784-1989 provides a brief profile of the church, and I have copied some excerpts below: